Improves orthopaedic and neurological post-op recovery times

 Some insurance companies cover the cost of hydrotherapy when referred by a veterinarian.
 Check with your provider.

 Debbie is finally pursuing a long time desire to work in canine rehabilitation, after 24 years in design.
 She developed an interest in hydrotherapy after her own dog had orthopaedic surgery and underwent post-operative rehabilitation.
-Debbie is currently completing a level 3 certificate in Canine Hydrotherapy through K9HS (UK).
+Debbie has completed a level 3 certificate in Canine Hydrotherapy through K9HS (UK).

 Debbie has a love of animals and aims to help them live a long, happy and healthy life.
 Outside of work, she enjoys gardening, boating and dining out.
 She has 2 dogs (Luca and Marley) and one cat (Muffin) as well as 36 sheep!